volcengine/terraform-provider-volcengine/website/docs/r/veecp_node_pool.html.markdown

 The `kubernetes_config` object supports the following:

 * `cordon` - (Required) The Cordon of KubernetesConfig.
+* `auto_sync_disabled` - (Optional) Whether to disable the function of automatically synchronizing labels and taints to existing nodes.
+Default is false.
 * `labels` - (Optional) The Labels of KubernetesConfig.
 * `name_prefix` - (Optional) The NamePrefix of node metadata.
 * `taints` - (Optional) The Taints of KubernetesConfig.